-The Faculty of Theology and Religion does not mandate the use of any particular referencing system, either for examined work or in the work you do throughout the course.
+The Faculties of Philosophy and of Theology and Religion do not mandate the use of any particular referencing system, either for examined work or in the work you do throughout the course.
 There are a number of acceptable referencing styles and it is generally advisable to choose whichever referencing style is commonly used by scholars in the area on which you are working.
 Above all you should endeavour to be accurate and consistent in your employment of a referencing style (do not combine different styles in the same essay).
 You are advised to consult your subject tutor about which referencing style they advise you to use in your tutorial essays and for any examined work.